 Some vehicles just don't ride well even when the original equipment shocks and struts are in perfect condition.
-Many early generation SUVs fall into this category.
+Many early generation SUVs fall into this category because of their truck-like suspensions.
 The combination of relatively stiff springs, heavy-duty dampers and large wheels and tires is not one that lends itself to a car-like comfortable ride.
 This is especially true with short wheelbase SUVs that tend to have a rough, choppy ride.

 Many small economy cars also come up short in terms of ride quality and handling performance.
 The low mass of the vehicle combined with a lightweight strut suspension and rack & pinion steering means there is little to soak up road feedback and harshness.
 Many small cars also fail to handle extra weight gracefully, and wallow and bottom out when loaded with additional passengers or cargo.
 A typical complaint from many small car owners is the inability to haul much extra weight.

 Performance cars with sport suspensions can also be a source of ride control complaints.
 A rock hard suspension may be fine for taking hairpin turns at high speeds and generating impressive lateral acceleration numbers on a skid pad, but an overly stiff suspension cannot handle the rigors of tar strips and potholes for everyday driving.
 Some vehicle owners get tired of a harsh ride.
 Others may not mind the punishment and may want an even stiffer suspension.
 They may want even better handling performance and don't mind sacrificing their kidneys in the process.